AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 - hides your real whereabouts and helps you stay anonymous
 - changes your IP address to protect your data from tracking
-- encrypts your traffic, making contents inaccessible
+- encrypts your traffic to make it unreachable to scammers
 - lets you configure where to use VPN and where not to (exclusions feature)

 The next advantage of AdGuard VPN for iOS is our own VPN protocol.
-It has two main advantages: it is extremely difficult to detect compared to other VPN protocols, and it is stable even with a poor Internet connection..
-You can read more about the AdGuard VPN protocol [in this article](/general/adguard-vpn-protocol).
+It is extremely difficult to detect compared to other VPN protocols, and it is stable even with a poor Internet connection.
+You can [read more](/general/adguard-vpn-protocol) about the AdGuard VPN protocol.

 ## How to use AdGuard VPN for iOS